 Century-old cottonwood trees shade the Carson Valley Golf Course, 2 miles south of Gardnerville off US 395; phone (775) 265-3181.
 Arnold Palmer was the architect behind the sculpted links at the Dayton Valley Golf Club, in Dayton; phone (775) 246-7888.
 Johnny Miller created the layout at the Genoa Lakes Golf Club & Resort in Genoa, situated on land that was a cattle ranch in the 1850s; phone (775) 782-4653.
 Altogether the Divine 9 offer 171 holes of championship golf.

-Self-guiding toursA walking tour map featuring descriptions of historic Carson City sites and a walking/driving tour map of the Kit Carson Trail are available from the Carson City Visitors Bureau.
+Self-guiding ToursA walking tour map featuring descriptions of historic Carson City sites and a walking tour map of the Kit Carson Trail are available from the Carson City Visitors Bureau.

 Things to Do Brewery Arts Center

 In-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 All hotels must meet the same basic requirements for cleanliness, comfort and hospitality to be AAA Approved.
 A rating of one to five AAA Diamonds tells members what type of experience to expect, from no-frills to highly personalized.